LVLMs and Humans Ground Differently in Referential Communication: Related Work in Human-AI Interaction

 Using a corpus of nearly 3,000 human-written referring expressions, \citet{tang-etal-2024-grounding} tested model performance of LVLMs as both ``speakers'' and ``listeners'' (analogous to director/matcher roles) in a visual-spatial environment in which the two agents had distinct spatial perspectives.
 The models performed more poorly at resolving referents (and in both roles) than did humans, but training an open-weight model with evidence of communicative success improved its performance (albeit still not to human-human levels).

 \citet{hua2024talk} borrowed \citet{hawkins-etal-2020-continual}’s four-object task and corpus in order to test whether LVLMs could adapt to simulated human partners (as humans do to their real partners) by forming ``ad hoc conventions'' consisting of increasingly efficient referring expressions over rounds of repeated referring.
 This project used pragmatically-inspired prompting strategies (the best-performing one being to produce shorter and shorter messages with consistent lexical content) rather than any learning on the part of the LVLM.
 Again, as in \citet{hawkins-etal-2020-continual}, directors presented one-off descriptions, with matcher simply selecting a target, repeated over multiple rounds.
-LVLMs in the matcher role were often able to interpret increasingly shortened expressions, but LVLMs in the director role were less able to produce more efficient expressions For four LVLM models, accuracy in this simple task ranged from about $40\%$ to ceiling.
+LVLMs in the matcher role were often able to interpret the increasingly shortened expressions, but LVLMs in the director role were less able to produce more efficient expressions.
+For four different LVLM models, accuracy in this simple task ranged from about $40\%$ to ceiling.

-\citet{hua2025post} built on this work by developing an interactive (rather than simulated) post-training process to induce conceptual pacts (or ``ad hoc conventions'') through fine-tuning.
+\citet{hua2025post} built on this work by developing an interactive (rather than simulated) post-training process to induce ``ad hoc conventions'' (accurate yet concise expressions) through fine-tuning in text-only reference tasks.
 They used two platforms to evaluate their methodology: an interactive form of the game Taboo in which one partner referred (in a single turn) to a target for the other partner (or system) to identify, but without mentioning its conventional name, and a document-based question-answering task that took multiple turns to complete.
-By evaluating several state-of-the-art proprietary and open-source LLMs, they found that LLMs still lack the ability to develop ad-hoc concise referring expressions.
-Their post-trained LLMs on the other hand shortened their messages by up to 26\% in the reference game benchmark, and outperformed their off-the-shelf counterparts in the document-based task.
+By evaluating several state-of-the-art proprietary and open-source LLMs, they found that LLMs still lack the ability to spontaneously develop ad-hoc concise referring expressions.
+Their post-trained LLMs, on the other hand, shortened their messages by up to 26\% in their reference task benchmark and outperformed off-the-shelf counterparts in their document-based task.